C2.2 Evaluate algebraic expressions that involve rational numbers.

 Symbolic Representation

-\(\begin{align} 2a + b - 1 &= 2 \times \frac{1}{2}\ + \frac{1}{4}\ - 1 \\ &= 1 + \frac{1}{4} - 1 \\ &= \frac{1}{4} \end{align}\)
+\(\begin{align} 2 a + b - 1 &= 2 \times \frac{1}{2}\ + \frac{1}{4}\ - 1 \\ &= 1 + \frac{1}{4} - 1 \\ &= \frac{1}{4} \end{align}\)

-Source: En avant, les maths!, 8e année, CM, Algèbre, p.
+Source: translated from En avant, les maths!, 8e année, CM, Algèbre, p.
 3.